-- During the period of January 1994 through June 2010, the DJCS LSEQ posted an annualized return of 9.8%, with 10% volatility.
+- During the January 1994-June 2010 period, the DJCS LSEQ posted an annualized return of 9.8%, with 10% volatility.
 By contrast, the MSCI World Index produced annualized gains of just 5.6%, with far greater volatility (15.5%, to be exact).

 - Finally, while the recent bear market (Nov.
 07-Feb.
 09) rocked the MSCI World Index, quashing it by nearly 54%, the DJCS LSEQ held up relatively well, falling only 22%.

-In short (no pun intended), investors have historically fared far better by incorporating into long portfolios the very short-selling strategies that are often described as highly risky and wildly volatile.
+Essentially, investors have historically fared far better by incorporating into long portfolios the very short selling strategies that are often described as highly risky.
 How's that for irony?

 Sure, the prospect of adding short-selling to your investment mix can be intimidating.
-And the psychological hurdle rises during market upturns.
+And the psychological hurdle rises when the bulls are running the show.

-Another bout of volatility -- whether in company earnings or economic data -- would have the potential to send us back to send us back to the single-digit valuations we had in the 1930s and 1940s and, more recently, in the 1970s and 1980s.
+An extended dose of downbeat economic data and related stock volatility could potentially send us back to the single-digit valuations we had in the 1930s and 1940s and, more recently, in the 1970s and 1980s.

 The nuts and bolts of going long while getting short

-Buying puts on the SPDR S&P 500 ETF, a market proxy, is probably the most straightforward way to short the market via options.
+The most straightforward way to gain short exposure is to sell short an ETF such as Vanguard Total Stock Market, a market proxy.
 Of course, during the next downturn, certain individual stocks will fall farther and faster.
 And that's where it gets tricky.

-Moreover, as with long investments, the most profitable options-based short positions are usually those that the market initially fails to recognize.
-Identifying companies' accounting irregularities through cash-flow-versus-earnings discrepancies and problems with accounts receivable or days sales outstanding are excellent ways to identify such prospects.
+As with long investments, the most profitable short positions are rarely in full view.
+Identifying accounting irregularities through cash-flow-versus-earnings discrepancies and problems with accounts receivable are excellent ways to identify such prospects.